asiandevs/aws-zero-to-architect-blog/_posts/2025-11-13-module16-aws-cost-management-and-billing.md

 **FinOps** (Cloud Financial Operations) is the practice of bringing **financial accountability** to variable cloud spending — a collaboration between **finance, engineering, and business**.

 > 💡 **Analogy:**
-> Think of FinOps as **“DevOps for cloud money”** — it ensures that cloud resources deliver maximum value without overspending.
+> Think of FinOps as **"DevOps for cloud money"** — it ensures that cloud resources deliver maximum value without overspending.

 ---